gearboxworks/docker-gearbox/README.md

 `./gearbox-base -flag1 -flag2 variable`

-`./launch gearbox-base:alpine-3.6 -flag1 -flag2 variable`
+`./launch gearbox-base:alpine-3.10 -flag1 -flag2 variable`

-Running alternate commands within the gearbox-base Gearbox container.
+Gearbox containers may have multiple executables that can be run.
+The gearbox-base Gearbox container has the following available commands:

-`./launch shell gearbox-base:alpine-3.6 ls -l`
+- The default command will execute `` within the container.

-`./launch shell gearbox-base:alpine-3.6 ps -eaf`
+### Remote connection
 ssh - All [Gearbox](https://github.com/gearboxworks/) containers have a running SSH daemon.
 So you can connect remotely.
-To show what ports are exported to the host.
+To show what ports are exported to the host, use the following command.

 `./launch list gearbox-base`